-The sentencing judge is in a unique position to evaluate the defendant's acceptance of responsibility.
-For this reason, the determination of the sentencing judge is entitled to great deference on review and should not be disturbed unless without foundation.
+- 4. An adjustment under this section is not warranted where a defendant perjures himself, suborns perjury, or otherwise obstructs the trial or the administration of justice (see \$3C1.1), regardless of other factors. - 5.
+The sentencing judge is in a unique position to evaluate a defendant's acceptance of responsibility.
+For this reason, the determination of the sentencing judge is entitled to great deference on review and should not be disturbed unless it is without foundation.